xmidt-org/docs/content/docs/operating/troubleshooting.md

     # talaria should show up in list, if not try the solution
     ```

-  - Solution: Validate Consul client config, with TLS and address.
+  - Solution: Validate Consul client block in Talaria config, with TLS and address.

     ```yaml
     consul: